CUNY-CL/yoyodyne/README.md

 Batch size is specified by the `--batch_size` flag.

 One may wish to train with a larger batch size than will fit in "in core".
 For example, suppose one wishes to fit with a batch size of 4,096, but this gives an out of memory (OOM) exception.
 Then, with minimal overhead, one could simulate an effective batch size of 4,096 by using batches of size 1,024, [accumulating gradients from 4 batches per update](https://lightning.ai/docs/pytorch/stable/common/optimization.html#id3):

     yoyodyne-train --batch_size 1024 --accumulate_grad_batches 4 ...

-With the `--auto_batch_size_find` flag enabled, Yoyodyne will [automatically computes the maximum batch size](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#batch-size-finder).
+With the `--find_batch_size` flag enabled, Yoyodyne will [automatically compute the maximum batch size](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#batch-size-finder).
-The exact beahvior of this operation is controlled by the flags `--auto_batch_size_mode`, `--auto_batch_size_steps_per_trial`, and `--auto_batch_size_max_trials`.
+The exact beahvior of this operation is controlled by the flags `--find_batch_size_mode`, `--find_batch_size_steps_per_trial`, and `--find_batch_size_max_trials`.
 The result is interpreted as follows:

 -   If the maximum batch size is greater than `--batch_size`, then `--batch_size` is used as the effective batch size.
-- If the maximum batch size is less than `--batch_size`, it determines the optimal gradient accumulation solution, picking the largest batch size and the smallest number of gradient accumulation steps whose product is `--batch_size`, optimally saturating the accelerator.
+-   If the maximum batch size is less than `--batch_size`, it determines the optimal gradient accumulation solution, picking the largest batch size and the smallest number of gradient accumulation steps whose product is `--batch_size` and thus optimally saturating the accelerator.

-If one wishes to solve for these quantities without actually training, pass `--auto_batch_size` and `--max_epochs 0`.
+If one wishes to solve for these quantities without actually training, pass `--find_batch_size` and `--max_epochs 0`.
 This will halt after computing and logging the solution.

 ### Hyperparameter tuning